 It is often an untold story, but ranching families have led conservation efforts across the United States for generations.
 Today’s farmers and ranchers are strong examples of true conservationists.
 They have a deep love and appreciation for the land because it in turn supports their families.
-These hard-working people are dedicated to caring for the resources entrusted to them, and they also know first-hand that caring for the environment protects their way of life for future generations.
+These hard-working people are dedicated to caring for the resources entrusted to them, and they also know first-hand that caring for the environment through regenerative practices protects their way of life for future generations.

 Conservation principles are used at every point in the beef lifecycle, starting with pasture-based cow-calf farms and ranches, to the cattlemen and women who feed cattle at feedyards.
 The practices look diﬀerent based on geography, but collectively, these eﬀorts help maintain and improve the environment.